Culinary tours through North Rhine-Westphalia

 The cheese route in North Rhine-Westphalia is not a route in the normal sense, but leaves room for individual preferences and the option of combining different sections.
 Around 30 cheese dairies have joined together to create the route.
 They all still produce their cheese by hand, whether its goat’s cheese, “Klutert” cheese, which matures in the cave of the same name, or cheese with carrot juice.
 Many of the farms invite visitors to watch the cheese being made, or try their hand at milking a cow. www.kaeseroute-nrw.de

 Anyone interested in finding out more about the raw product that goes into cheese can take a milk tour of North Rhine-Westphalia.
 The first of these tours was opened in Wipperfürth, in the Bergisches Land region, in 2008.
 Since then, similar routes have also been opened elsewhere in North Rhine-Westphalia, since milk is produced in many parts of the state.
 One of the newer tours runs through the Teutoburg Forest around Nieheim.
-The town, in the Höxter district, is well known for its Westfalen Culinarium and also has a cheese dairy which is open to the public.
+The town, in the Höxter district, is well known for its cheese, a specialty in Westphalia.

 All milk hiking trails in North Rhine-Westphalia are between four and eight kilometres long, and are usually manageable with children.
 There are also several milk cycle routes covering between 7 and 38 kilometres.
 These tours are of particular interest for school outings and families, and of course also for anyone else interested in finding out what happens with our milk before it reaches the table.